Aquia Church Weekly Announcements

 ALTAR FLOWERS

-AQUIA'S PANTRY NOVEMBER UPDATE
+AQUIA’S PANTRY EARLY FEBRUARY UPDATE

 NEWS FROM AQUIA’S TABLE